getartistry/artistry/wp-content/plugins/payment-gateway-stripe-and-woocommerce-integration/readme.txt

 = About AliPay =
 Alipay, or Zhifubao in Chinese, is a third-party mobile and online payment platform, established in Hangzhou, China.
 Alipay operates with more than 65 financial institutions including Visa and MasterCard to provide payment services for more than 460,000 Chinese businesses.
 Internationally, more than 300 worldwide merchants use Alipay to sell directly to consumers in China.
 It currently supports transactions in 14 major foreign currencies.

-= About Bitcoin =
-Bitcoin uses peer-to-peer technology to operate with no central authority or banks; managing transactions and the issuing of bitcoins is carried out collectively by the network.
-Bitcoin is open-source; its design is public, nobody owns or controls Bitcoin and everyone can take part.
-Through many of its unique properties, Bitcoin allows exciting uses that could not be covered by any previous payment system.

 = About Apple Pay =
 Apple Pay offers an easy, secure, and private way to pay on iPhone, iPad, Apple Watch, and Mac.
 In stores, you can use Apple Pay on your iPhone or Apple Watch.
 Within apps, you can use Apple Pay on your iPhone, iPad, and Apple Watch.
 Within websites in Safari, you can use Apple Pay on your iPhone, iPad, and Mac.
 To use Apple Pay with Safari on a Mac model without built-in Touch ID, go to Settings > Wallet & Apple Pay and turn on Allow Payments on Mac.